Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (252) 926-4021

 Available for automobile touring, boating, fishing, hiking, hunting.
 Lake Mattamuskeet (40,000 acres) is North Carolina’s largest natural lake.
-The refuge has significant wintering populations of ducks, Canada geese, snow geese and tundra swans.
+The refuge has significant wintering populations of ducks, Canada geese, snow geese and tundra swan.
 Concentrations of bald eagles and other raptors, wading birds and shorebirds occur seasonally.
 Features 3-mile entrance road and 5-mile drive along lake, and miles of grassed dikes criss-crossing the refuge.
 There are several observation decks and two state boat ramps.
-Recent plans to renovate the lakeside Mattamuskeet Lodge as a lodge, meeting site and museum fell through when money ran out.
+The refuge participates in the annual Wings Over Water festival each October.
+Plans to renovate the lakeside Mattamuskeet Lodge as an event center and museum have never come to fruition.
 The refuge is 9 miles east of Swan Quarter by U.S. 264 and N.C.
 94 in Hyde County.
 Click on the photo for more information.

 Pea Island NWR